anywhichway/intersector/README.md

 3. Return the maximum intersection Set as an array.

 # Updates (reverse chronological order)

+2023-01-24 v2.1.1 - Removed redundant code.
+Adjusted build to create module as main entry.
+Optimized keyedObject intersection.
+Converted tests and benchmarks to use module format.

 2023-01-23 v2.1.0 - Reworked internals for more speed.